 Poon Hill Variation Route

 The classic Ghorepani–Poon Hill variation replaces the Ghandruk approach with a ridge route that adds 2–3 days and the finest sunrise panorama in the Annapurna region.
 The variation route runs: Nayapul → Tikhedhunga → Ghorepani (2,860m) → Poon Hill (3,210m) sunrise → Tadapani → Chhomrong, where it joins the standard route and continues to the sanctuary.
-Furthermore, Poon Hill delivers Dhaulagiri (8,167m), Annapurna South, and Machapuchare simultaneously visible at dawn — the most celebrated viewpoint in the Annapurna Conservation Area.
-Consequently, trekkers with 12–13 days available should strongly consider this variation — the same sanctuary destination with a substantially richer approach.
+Poon Hill delivers Dhaulagiri (8,167m), Annapurna South, and Machapuchare simultaneously visible at dawn — the most celebrated viewpoint in the Annapurna Conservation Area.
+Trekkers with 12–13 days available should strongly consider this variation for the same sanctuary destination with a substantially richer approach.

 Ask us about the Poon Hill route →

 The ABC route is one of the best-marked trekking trails in Nepal.
-Navigation concerns are minimal for trekkers with a licensed guide — and the guide is mandatory under Nepal’s 2023 regulation.
+Navigation concerns are minimal for trekkers with a licensed guide — and a guide is mandatory on this route under Nepal’s 2023 regulation.

 How easy is the route to follow?

-The main Nayapul to base camp trail has clear stone cairns, painted markers, and signboards at every major junction throughout.
-Furthermore, the volume of trekkers on this route during October, November, and April means the trail is never empty — if uncertain at any junction, the nearest teahouse owner or passing trekker provides instant clarity.
-Consequently, getting genuinely lost on the main ABC trail is essentially impossible with a guide and very unlikely even without one.
+The main Ghandruk to base camp trail has clear stone cairns, painted markers, and signboards at every major junction throughout.
+The volume of trekkers on this route during October, November, and April also means the trail is never empty — if uncertain at any junction, the nearest teahouse owner or passing trekker provides instant clarity.
+Getting genuinely lost on the main ABC trail is essentially impossible with a guide, and very unlikely even without one.

 Key junctions on the Annapurna Base Camp trek map

 Three junctions benefit from awareness.
-First: Chhomrong — trails diverge here for the Poon Hill approach (southwest), the Ghandruk return (south), and the sanctuary (north).
-Second: Bamboo — a smaller trail branches toward Kuldi Ghar which some trekkers inadvertently take.
-Third: Deurali — the sanctuary approach and a side trail toward the Australian Camp diverge here.
-Furthermore, all three junctions have clear signage.
-Consequently, with a Mountain Hike Nepal guide, none of these require independent navigation decisions from the trekking team at any point.
+First: Chhomrong, where trails diverge for the Poon Hill approach (southwest), the Ghandruk return (south), and the sanctuary (north).
+Second: Bamboo, where a smaller trail branches toward Kuldi Ghar that some trekkers inadvertently take.
+Third: Deurali, where the sanctuary approach and a side trail toward the Australian Camp diverge.
+All three junctions have clear signage, and with a Mountain Hike Nepal guide, none of them require independent navigation decisions from the trekking team at any point.

 Frequently Asked Questions

-Yes — the Annapurna Base Camp trek map route follows a single main trail from Nayapul with clear signage throughout.
+Yes — the Annapurna Base Camp trek map route follows a single main trail from Ghandruk with clear signage throughout.
 Getting lost on the main trail is essentially impossible.
-Furthermore, Nepal’s 2023 regulation requires all foreign trekkers to have a licensed guide on this route — your Mountain Hike Nepal guide handles all navigation, checkpoints, and trail decisions.
-Consequently, navigation is never a concern on this trek.
+Nepal’s 2023 regulation also requires all foreign trekkers to have a licensed guide on this route, and your Mountain Hike Nepal guide handles all navigation, checkpoints, and trail decisions.
+Navigation is never a real concern on this trek.

-Yes — and unlike Everest Base Camp where Everest is hidden by Nuptse, every major peak is fully visible from the Annapurna Sanctuary.
+Yes — and unlike Everest Base Camp, where Everest is hidden by Nuptse, every major peak is fully visible from the Annapurna Sanctuary.
 Annapurna I’s south face rises nearly three kilometres directly above the basin floor.
-Furthermore, Machapuchare, Gangapurna, Hiunchuli, and Annapurna South complete the 360-degree enclosure — all simultaneously visible from base camp.
-Consequently, the visual experience at the Annapurna Sanctuary is unique in Nepal — you stand inside the mountains, not in front of them.
+Machapuchare, Gangapurna, Hiunchuli, and Annapurna South complete the 360-degree enclosure, all simultaneously visible from base camp.
+The visual experience at the Annapurna Sanctuary is unique in Nepal — you stand inside the mountains, not in front of them.

 Know the Route.
 Walk Into the Sanctuary.